AnabelSMRuggiero/sbmltoodepy/README.md

 For a good source of SBML models, [the BioModels repository is a great place to search.](https://www.ebi.ac.uk/biomodels/)

-For this project's documentation, [click here.](https://sbmltoodepy.readthedocs.io/en/latest/)
+For this project's code documentation, [click here.](https://sbmltoodepy.readthedocs.io/en/latest/)

 For this project's github repository, [click here.](https://github.com/SMRuggiero/sbmltopyode)